Saul (Handel): Act 3

 In despair, and though aware it is unlawful, Saul asks the Witch of Endor to raise the ghost of Samuel the prophet.
 Asked for advice, the ghost of Samuel reminds Saul that he had once predicted his downfall for sparing the king of the Amalekites whom Samuel had ordered killed.
 He predicts that David will inherit the kingdom of Israel when Saul and his sons die in the next day's battle.
 David learns from an Amalekite soldier of the deaths of Saul and Jonathan at the hands of the Amalekites, and David orders the Amalekite killed.
 After a funeral march for the Israelite dead, Merab, David, and Michal each in turn express their sorrow, particularly for the loss of Jonathan.
 A high priest predicts David will win future victories and the Israelites urge him to restore their kingdom.

 The "Dead March"

 The "Dead March" played in Act Three, introducing the obsequies for the deaths of Saul and Jonathan, is in the key of C major.
 It includes an organ part and trombones alternating with flutes, oboes and quiet timpani.
 The "Dead March" in Saul has been played at state funerals in the United Kingdom, including that of Winston Churchill.
 It is the standard funeral march of the armed forces of Germany, played at all state funerals.
-It was also performed at the funeral of George Washington, as well as being played many times during the journey of the body of Abraham Lincoln after his assassination to Springfield, Illinois.
+It was also performed at the funeral of George Washington, during the funeral procession of Stonewall Jackson, as well as being played many times during the journey of the body of Abraham Lincoln after his assassination to Springfield, Illinois.
 In 2015, it was performed at the state funeral of Lee Kuan Yew, the first Prime Minister of Singapore.